Close Menu

 What changed between Q1 and Q2 2026?

 The Q1 gates were not a one-quarter event.
 BCRED met every request in the first quarter by lifting its limit to 7.9%, then saw second-quarter demand climb toward 10% of shares and prorated the tender back to the 5% cap, according to InvestmentNews and BNN Bloomberg.
 BlackRock’s non-traded private credit fund crossed its 5% cap for the first time since inception.
 Robert A. Stanger & Co. reported that non-traded BDC redemptions outpaced new sales in the first quarter by about $2 billion, the first net outflow the category has recorded.
 The direction of travel matters more than any single tender: when the marginal investor wants out two quarters running, the queue mechanics that read as fine print at the point of sale become the defining feature of the product.
+With the second quarter now closed, the funds met their caps: Stanger reported about $5.9 billion returned in Q2 and more than $12.7 billion year-to-date, so the picture is orderly proration rather than frozen redemptions.

 Why are semi-liquid funds gating in 2026?